Subdivisions of the Second Polish Republic

 Subdivisions of the Second Polish Republic became an issue immediately after the creation of the Second Polish Republic in 1918.
 The Polish–Lithuanian Commonwealth had been partitioned in the late 18th century.
-Various parts of new Polish territory had belonged to different administrative structures of Austrian Empire, Imperial Germany and Russian Empire.
+The various parts of what was now Polish territory had belonged to different states with different administrative structures: Austria-Hungary (mostly forming part of the Kingdom of Galicia and Lodomeria), the German Empire (specifically the Kingdom of Prussia) and the Russian Empire.

-In 1919 the first voivodeships of interwar Poland were created; in addition, the capital of Warsaw had a status of an independent city-voivodeship.
-In the years 1919–1921 additional voivodeships were created, as borders of Poland were still fluid, with events such as the Silesian Uprisings in the West and Polish-Soviet War in the East.
-Eventually by 1921 Poland would have 15 voivodeships, Warsaw capital city-voivodeship and the Autonomous Silesian Voivodeship (the system known as 15+1+1).
-Additionally, creation of the new Sandomierz Voivodeship was planned for late 1939.
+In 1919 the first voivodeships of interwar Poland were created; in addition, the capital of Warsaw had the status of an independent city-voivodeship.
+In the years 1919–1921 additional voivodeships were created, as borders of Poland were still fluid, with events such as the Silesian Uprisings in the West and the Polish-Soviet War in the East.
+Eventually by 1921 Poland would have 15 voivodeships, the Warsaw capital city-voivodeship and the Autonomous Silesian Voivodeship (the system known as 15+1+1).
+Additionally, the creation of the new Sandomierz Voivodeship was planned for late 1939.

 The lower level of administration, below voivodeships, were powiats (counties).
 They were subject to several reforms, particularly in early and late 1930s.
 Below them were gminas and gromadas.
 Shortly before the Second World War, in April 1939, Poland had 264 powiats, 611 urban and 3195 rural gminas and 40533 gromads.